• Skip to main content

 Test Coverage:

 It’s always best to see the test coverage to plan and write tests for the uncovered code segments.
-Golang also comes up with a very nice support for coverage as well.
-You will need to use two extra flags to tell the Go compiler to analyze test coverage and pass a file path name in which it will save the coverage report.
+Golang also provides very nice coverage support.
+You will need to use two extra flags to tell the Go compiler to analyze test coverage and pass a file path name to save the coverage report.

 go test -timeout 120s -v -short -cover -coverprofile=coverage.out